 Sex crimes carry both severe punishments and a strong stigma.
 Thanks to sex offender registration laws, it is a stigma that you could be forced to carry for the rest of your life.
 Anyone with internet access will be able to see details about the crime for which you were convicted.
-Hiring an experienced, aggressive team of sex crime lawyers can ensure you protect your rights and your future.
+Hiring an experienced, aggressive sex crime lawyer can ensure you protect your rights and your future.

 It’s critical that you act now to stave off these consequences.
 You can be assured that if you are accused of any type of crime involving sex, you will face aggressive prosecution before a tough jury.
 It’s therefore important that you have an experienced sex offense lawyer as an advocate on your side.

 At Meltzer & Bell, P.A., we fight relentlessly for our clients who are accused of a sexual offense.
 We have prosecutorial experience in our firm, and we will use that to advocate for you.
 Sex crimes are a very serious matter.
 With our firm, there will always be an experienced, skilled criminal defense attorney advocating on your behalf.

 We will represent you at every stage of this critical and frightening time.
 We are available to your 24 hours per day, seven days per week.
 Call us now at (561) 557-8686 so we can start your defense.

 We represent any person charged in Palm Beach County court, including residents of West Palm Beach, Boynton Beach, Delray Beach, Boca Raton, Wellington, Royal Palm Beach, Palm Beach Gardens, Lake Worth, Juno Beach, Greenacres, and Jupiter.